ddsnowboard/FantasyStocks/fantasyStocks/stocksApi/docs.md

 Authentication will be handled through the `auth` endpoints.
 This mechanism will be detaled further below, but put simply, the caller receives a temporary session key, which it passes to the endpoints as a GET parameter.
 This will be meaningless for some calls, optional for others, and for still others mandatory.
 POST requests, as a rule, demand a session id.
 GET requests usually will not, but sometimes the server will be able to supply more information if a session id is passed.
 Passing an unncessary session id will never cause an error, however, even if the session id is expired.

+POST request data is sent as JSON (`content-type: application/json`) in the body of the POST request, not as url-encoded of form data.

 ### Data Schemas

 These schemas detail how each model will be serialized into JSON.